 top of page

-UNDERSTANDING YOUR FICTION GENRE
+THE IMPORTANCE OF UNDERSTANDING YOUR FICTION GENRE

-Just as when I choose a movie to watch, the first thing I ask myself is: what am I in the mood for?
-Do I want to watch an action film, a comedy, a romance, what?
-Maybe I’ve got children watching with me.
-I come across a movie getting ready to start: the title has a comedic ring to it, and the cover shot is colorful with bumbling-looking characters.
-I check the “movie info,” and it says “comedy” with a brief description of teenagers going off to camp and finding trouble abound.
+For instance, maybe I’ve got children with me, and I come across a movie getting ready to start: the title has a comedic ring to it, and the cover shot is colorful with bumbling-looking characters.
+I check the “movie info,” and it says “comedy” with a brief description of teenagers going off to camp and finding trouble abounds.
 So we pop our popcorn and get comfortable.
-Thirty minutes later, naked girls are running for their lives (where there was nothing about “adult content” listed) and the actors left behind are getting sliced and diced before our eyes by some murdering psychopath (and I don’t see anything here that says “horror” either).
+Thirty minutes later, naked girls are running for their lives (where there was nothing about “adult content” listed), and the actors left behind are getting sliced and diced before our eyes by some murdering psychopath (and I didn’t see anything there that said “horror” either).

-Just as there are ratings for movies:
+So remember, just as there are ratings for movies...

 G General Audiences - All Ages Admitted